gla-rad/iala_ms2_maritime_service/source/guideline/exec_summary.md

 * **OBJ6**: Support the adoption of MASS, supplying up-to-date machine readable AtoN information.

-With these objectives in mind, IALA identified a number of individual features and architectural parameters that are required for MS2 to support these six objectives.
-The service features are specified from the point of view of each of the involved information producers and consumers, while the architectural parameters are high-level guidelines that outline the importance of:
+IALA identified a number of individual features and architectural parameters that are required for MS2 to support these six objectives.
+The service features are specified from the point of view of each of the involved information producers and consumers, while the architectural parameters outline the importance of:

 * Focus on the provision of AtoN information